smartman/woocommerce_smartaccounts/readme.txt

 == Changelog ==

+= 3.2 =
+Product import filters and Warehouse setting for new invoices.

 = 3.1 =
 VAT number order meta field name is now configurable.
 If configured and vat number exists then it will be used when creating new client in SmartAccounts